Simon Cowell: Early life

 Simon Phillip Cowell was born on 7 October 1959 in Lambeth, London, and raised in Elstree, Hertfordshire.
 His mother, Julie Brett (née Josie Dalglish, 1925–2015), was a ballet dancer and socialite, and his father, Eric Selig Phillip Cowell (1918–1999), was an estate agent, property developer, and music industry executive.
 Cowell's father was from a mostly Jewish family (his own mother was born in Poland), though he did not discuss his ancestry with his children.
 Cowell's mother was from a Christian background.
 He has a younger brother, Nicholas Cowell; three half brothers, John, Tony, and Michael Cowell; and a half sister, June Cowell.

-Cowell attended Radlett Preparatory School and the private Dover College, as did his brother, but left after taking GCE O levels.
+Cowell attended Radlett Preparatory School, Licensed Victuallers' School in Ascot for one year, and the private Dover College, as did his brother, but left after taking GCE O levels.
 He passed English Language and Literature and then attended Windsor Technical College, where he gained another GCE in Sociology.
 Cowell took a few menial jobs—including, according to his brother Tony, working as a runner on Stanley Kubrick's 1980 horror film The Shining—but did not get along well with colleagues and bosses, until his father, who was an executive at EMI Music Publishing, managed to get him a job in the mail room.
 However, after failing to get a promotion, he left to try out other jobs before returning to EMI.

 Career

 Early career

 In the early 1980s, Cowell left EMI to form E&S Music with his former boss at EMI but quit in 1983.
 He then formed Fanfare Records with Iain Burton, initially selling exercise videos, and music from acts such as the Italian orchestra Rondò Veneziano.
 He had his first hit song in 1986 with "So Macho" by Sinitta.
 Some of Cowell's early success came through Stock Aitken Waterman, who produced a number of hits in the 1980s.
-However, in 1989 the company went under and he nearly became bankrupt.
+However, in 1989 the company went under, with Pete Waterman forced to put a freeze on Fanfare's assets, and taking Cowell's Porsche as compensation for outstanding production and royalties payments.
+Amid the company's implosion Cowell nearly became bankrupt.